Cefalo/lets-learn-tdd/README.md

    Functionality implemented at [SimpleCalculator.java](src/main/java/com/cefalo/tdd/SimpleCalculator.java)

 5. **Customer with reward points and redemption** \
+   This problem will be used in the workshop to learn step by step Test Driven Development. \
+   All the steps of the TDD are already present in this [directory](step-by-step-tdd). \
    Unit tests will be defined at: [CustomerTests.java](src/test/java/com/cefalo/tdd/CustomerTests.java)  \
    Functionality will be implemented at [Customer.java](src/main/java/com/cefalo/tdd/Customer.java)